jocimarcan/guitar-shop/README.md

 In order to write blog entries or create your products you need to log in as admin.
 To do so, go to http://0.0.0.0:3000/login and use **admin@keystone.com** as email and **admin** as password.
 Enjoy! :)

 # Future Commits (Short term)
-1. Enable comments for authenticated users in posts
+1. Enable comments for authenticated users in posts.
-2. Enable users to star their favorites products
+2. Enable users to star their favorites products.